nickg/nvc/nvc.1.md

 ## SELECTING SIGNALS

 Every signal object in the design has a unique hierarchical path name.
 This is identical to the value of the `PATH_NAME` attribute.
-You can get a list of the path names in your design using the command `show [signals]` from the TCL shell.

 A signal can be referred to using its full path name, for example `:top:sub:x`, and `:top:other:x` are two different signals.
 The character `:` is a